zumo64/searchbox/README.md

 - Type as you go (TAYG) results

 ## Autocomplete quick test
-Enter index, type, suggest field name , TAYG number of chars that will trigger the search, size of the response
+Enter index, type, suggest field name , number of chars that will trigger the search, size of the response.

 ## Custom Search